 - 1 tablespoon of minced parsley (optional)

-Blend all the ingredients on the food processor.
+- Blend all the ingredients in the food processor.

 How to make the dumplings